Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-For the points investigated in \cref{fig:Bivariate_local_trigonometric_A}, it seems to be the case that the local Gaussian part of the \Co-, \Quad- and \Phase-plots together reveal local properties in accordance with the outcome expected from the knowledge of the generating model~-- and these local structures are not detected by the ordinary global spectra, which in this case (due to the values used for $\Lz{i}$ and $\pz{i}$) are flat.
-The left column investigates a point at the lower tail of the diagonal, and it can there be observed that both the \Co- and \Quad-plots have a peak close to the leftmost $\alpha$-value~-- and the value of the corresponding \Phase-plot for frequencies close to this $\alpha$-value lies quite close to the phase difference between the first and second component.
+For the points investigated in \cref{fig:Bivariate_local_trigonometric_A}, it seems to be the case that the local Gaussian part of the \Co-, \Quad- and \Phase-plots together reveal local properties in accordance with the outcome expected from the knowledge of the generating model~--- and these local structures are not detected by the ordinary global spectra, which in this case (due to the values used for $\Lz{i}$ and $\pz{i}$) are quite close to being flat (i.e., information about the specified frequencies can not be extracted from the global spectrum, cf.\ \cref{P2.app:fig:trigonometric.general.properties}).
+The left column investigates a point at the lower tail of the diagonal, and it can there be observed that both the \Co- and \Quad-plots have a peak close to the leftmost $\alpha$-value~--- and the value of the corresponding \Phase-plot for frequencies close to this $\alpha$-value lies quite close to the phase difference between the first and second component.
 A similar situation is present for the three plots shown in the right column, where a point at the upper tail of the diagonal are investigated.
-Moreover, in accordance with the general observation in \cref{note:lgch:Phase_Co_Quad_connection}, the peaks of the \Quad-plots are higher than those of the \Co-plots in this case due to the phase-difference $\theta$ that was used in the input~parameters.
+Moreover, in accordance with the general discussion related to \cref{note:lgch:Phase_Co_Quad_connection_equations}, the peaks of the \Quad-plots are higher than those of the \Co-plots in this case due to the phase-difference $\theta$ that was used in the input~parameters.

 For the center column of \cref{fig:Bivariate_local_trigonometric_A}, which investigates the point at the center of the diagonal, it can be seen that the \Quad- and \Phase-plots in addition to the expected $\alpha$-value also detects the presence of the other $\alpha$-values.
 The \Phase-plot is for this point not that close to the expected value, but that situation changes if the truncation is performed at a higher lag than \mbox{$m=10$}.
 The center column thus shows the importance of considering a range of values for the truncation point when such plots are investigated.
 The additional peaks that are detected in the center column are due to \textit{contamination} from the neighbouring regions.